evildmp/conference-handbook/handbook/essentials/insurance.rst

   in case we failed to vacate the venue in time, and so on.
 We were protected against bad weather and terrorists, but specifically not against the activity of Icelandic volcanos.

-  Our expenses were covered, but *not* loss of net profit (which would make it qute a bit more expensive), since we weren't relying on making any.
+  Our expenses were covered, but *not* loss of net profit (which would have made it qute a bit more expensive), since we weren't relying on making any.

 * Property damage at the venue: £30'000